This page is sponsored by:

 biography

-Born in San Francisco on April 19, 1900 (some sources list 1899 as his date of birth), George O'Brien was the son of Daniel O'Brien, San Francisco's Chief of Police.
+George O'Brien Born in San Francisco on April 19, 1899 (some sources list 1900 as his date of birth), George O'Brien was the son of Daniel O'Brien, San Francisco's Chief of Police.
 O'Brien attended Santa Clara College but enlisted in the Navy near the end of World War I, and quickly became a heavyweight boxing champion of the Pacific Fleet.
 After the end of the war, O'Brien returned to college but soon made his way to Hollywood.
 Starting in 1920, O'Brien worked as a stuntman and production assistant for Famous Players-Lasky.
 Gradually, he also took on bit parts in films, before catching the eye of director John Ford, who chose the relatively unknown O'Brien to star in Ford's 1924 silent epic The Iron Horse.
 Ford was impressed by the natural acting ability of his new star and convinced Fox executives to put him under contract.
 Throughout the latter days of silent films, O'Brien had great success as a leading man and starred in some of the best films of the era.
-Standing 5'11" and nicknamed "The Chest" in the 1920s for his strong, muscular build, he was also a popular physique model.
+Standing 5'11", he was nicknamed "The Chest" in the 1920s for his strong, muscular build.

-In 1933, O'Brien married actresss Marguerite Churchill, the star of Dracula's Daughter (1936).
+In 1933, O'Brien married actresss Marguerite Churchill, the star of Dracula's Daughter (1936; with Gloria Holden).
 The couple met when they were both cast in the 1931 western Riders of the Purple Sage.
-They had two children--bassist Orin O'Brien and the late writer Darcy O'Brien--before divorcing in 1948.
+They had two children--bassist Orin O'Brien and writer Darcy O'Brien--before divorcing in 1948.

 the films of george o'brien